elec327/elec327.github.io/bonus.md

 **[0.5 - 1 point each]** - Possible improvements or modifications for Simon:
+  - Implement software debouncing.
+(This requires removing the capacitors.
+Please reach out ASAP if you want a Simon board without capacitors and I will mail it.)
   - Allow the user to select the level of difficulty - the timeout period and/or speed of initial sequence playing.
 You could implement this by which button is used to start the game after a reset.